Artist Statement

 Sales

-Although I don’t have a live online shop, I sell framed and unframed original prints, hanging original prints, headwear, stickers and cards.
-Varying batches of my work are available at a few locations in the Methow Valley:
+I sell framed and unframed original prints, hanging original prints, headwear, stickers and cards.
+My work is available at a few locations in the Methow Valley:

 Select headwear with my artwork can be purchased online at Sauce Active.